makeouthillx32/scriptable-2x-Claud-usage/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/makeouthillx32/Scriptable-Claude2x-Widget/issues) or open a pull request.
+Feel free to check the [issues page](https://github.com/makeouthillx32/Scriptable-Steam-Widget/issues) or open a pull request.

 ## 📜 License

-This project is licensed under the **MIT License**.
-See the [LICENSE](https://raw.githubusercontent.com/makeouthillx32/Scriptable-Claude2x-Widget/refs/heads/master/LICENSE) file for details.
+This project is licensed under the **GNU License**.
+See the [LICENSE](https://raw.githubusercontent.com/makeouthillx32/Scriptable-Steam-Widget/refs/heads/master/LICENSE) file for details.

 ---